Last Updated on by

 2. Low Water Pressure

 Low water pressure is often related to other basic plumbing problems including clogged drains or leaky faucets.
 A quick fix can be to check the aerator on your faucets.
 Replace them if they show signs of calcium build-up that could be obstructing the proper flow of water.
 Sometimes there could also be a larger problem with the water pipes that are maintained by your local water municipality.
-You might want to try giving them a call to see if this may be the problem before you foot the bill by hiring a plumber.
+You might want to try giving them a call to see if this may be the problem or hire the Lacombe plumber for a quick fix.

 Interesting in finding ways to lower your monthly utility bill?
 Check out these Smart Bathroom Design Ideas that will blow your mind!